KosmoFromWhiteStar/SoundManager/README.md

 This isnt done wripper library for simple contro; Audio Mixer (WinAPI (WASAPI))

 ## Features
-Add more function
+- Add more function \n
-Add crossplatform (but it isnt true)
+- Add crossplatform (but it isnt true)

 ## Targer
 For DIY Sound Mixer